valedica/twec/README.md

 pip install --upgrade numpy
 pip install --upgrade cython
 ```
-Twec relies on a slightly modiefied version of Gensim v.3.6.0 , provided in this package: do not move the *gensim* folder the project directory.
+Twec relies on a slightly modiefied version of Gensim v.3.6.0 , provided in this package: do not move the *gensim* folder from the project directory.

 ## Quickstart Instructions